Our social media ambassador Nils talks about his experience of moving to London as a member of the LGBTQIA+ community and joining London Met.

 Then, in September 2017, I came to London and I was able to live fully openly as a gay man.
 London is so diverse and the LGBTQIA+ community is very accepted here.
 However, when I decided that I wanted to start studying Social Work at London Met, I wasn’t sure if I could be open about my sexuality.
 This insecurity resulted from Germany not being very accepting towards LGBTQIA+ social workers while I was living in foster care from the age of 15 to 18.

 Luckily, the University was fully accepting of my sexuality and I got accepted for the course.
 As the academic year started, I realised my fears were all for nothing.
 The teaching staff were well educated about the LGBTQIA+ spectrum and also very accepting and welcoming towards me.

 The University also made a very big step towards equality with opening a LGBTQIA+ forum in the academic year 18/19.
 With this forum the University offered members of the LGBTQIA+ community a space where students who self-identified as part of the community could come together in a safe environment that allowed them to be themselves without having to fear any kind of judgment.
 I appreciated this forum a lot as it was nice to get together with like-minded people again.
-I also felt as though it mattered a lot to the University that even a minority like the LGBTQIA+ community was fully respected at this University.
+I felt as though it mattered to the University that the LGBTQIA+ community was fully respected.

 In my second year, the student registers even gave students the chance to provide the lecturers with their preferred names.
 In my opinion, this is a huge step towards accepting trans, genderfluid or non-binary individuals.
 It gives those individuals the chance to avoid being referred to by their birth names, which might not represent their current person anymore.